Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 “I’m a sound believer” https://www.thealternativedaily.com/health-benefits-of-dirt

-Informed people can tell from the URLs & web pages that these are low quality sources of information.
+Informed people can tell from the URLs & web pages that these are low-quality sources of information.
 The problem is that most of the population is not that informed, and these articles get various doctors and microbiologists to make supporting statements.
 Very convincing overall for most laypeople.

 Another “eat dirt” headline where the article gives 0 supporting evidence: http://www.chicagotribune.com/lifestyles/health/sc-hlth-microbiome-1018-story.html